 Sam shivered as the helicopter lifted her, Lorne and her dog from the ground.

-“Why would you go out alone like that, in the middle of one of the worse storms we’ve ever had?”
+“Why would you go out alone like that, in the middle of one of the worst storms we’ve ever had?”
 Lorne yelled over the sound of the helicopter.
 From the way he had blurted it out, Sam could tell that he had been thinking about it for some time, that he had been waiting to understand.

 “I’m sorry, Lorne.
 I know it was stupid.
 Everything I touch turns into a disaster.
 It was my fault he went missing.”
 Sam broke eye contact and swallowed hard, trying to push her stomach back as it crept up her throat.
 “I didn’t finish the barrier install.”